maulik-work/agentic-trading-floor/README.md

 - **No short-selling or leverage logic** — only long positions.
 - **Groq's free tier rate limits** (~30 requests/minute) mean this isn't built for heavy concurrent traffic - fine for personal/demo use.
+- **Streamlit Community Cloud's filesystem is ephemeral** - if the app sleeps from inactivity or gets redeployed, all portfolio files reset.
+  Fine for a paper-trading demo; not a durable database.

 ## Roadmap ideas

 - Loop across a watchlist on a schedule
-- Portfolio value chart over time (from `data/portfolio.json`'s trade log)
+- Portfolio value chart over time (from a profile's trade log)
 - Live Kafka feed as an alternative to yfinance for market data